Weed Measurements Guide: From Grams to Ounces

 Normal Weight Variations

 Small weight variations happen for normal reasons.
-Cannabis naturally loses moisture over time.
+Cannabis naturally loses moisture over time, particularly without proper curing.

 Packaging materials add tare weight that quality scales account for.
 Not every fluctuation indicates a problem.